borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ```

 Prior to each backup, borgmatic dumps each configured database to a file
-(located in `~/.borgmatic/`) and includes it in the backup.
-After the backup
+and includes it in the backup.
+After the backup completes, borgmatic removes
-completes, borgmatic removes the database dump files to recover disk space.
+the database dump files to recover disk space.

+borgmatic creates these temporary dump files in `~/.borgmatic` by default.
+To
+customize this path, set the `borgmatic_source_directory` option in the
+`location` section of borgmatic's configuration.

 Here's a more involved example that connects to remote databases: